apache/spark/docs/graphx-programming-guide.md

 {% endhighlight %}

-In most applications we have found that operations on the `EdgeRDD` are accomplished through the graph or rely on operations defined in the base `RDD` class.
+In most applications we have found that operations on the `EdgeRDD` are accomplished through the graph operators or rely on operations defined in the base `RDD` class.

 # Optimized Representation